 Perhaps your marriage has been through some rough waters and turbulent times.
 Maybe you have weathered an affair, or a serious illness, or any number of circumstances and situations which may have put undue strain on your relationship.
 Now that you are through the worst, it may be a great idea to reaffirm your love and commitment to stand firmly on the marriage covenant which you made together.

 It could be that your original wedding day was a very small celebration with just a few close family members.
 Or maybe you didn’t have any celebration at all but simply went through the formalities of marriage at a magistrate’s office.
 But now that you have been together for a certain amount of time, you may feel that you would like to arrange a celebration for family and friends to witness as you publically renew your marriage vows.

 Perhaps by now, you have decided that this is definitely something you want to do with the special person in your life.

 So here are a few practical considerations to take into account as you begin to plan the celebration for renewing your marriage vows:

 1. Decide who will host the occasion

-Often the couple themselves will decide to host the special day.
+Often the couple themselves will decide to host the special day on which they renew marriage vows.
 Depending on how long you have been married, you may have children or grandchildren who would like to step into the hosting role as they coordinate the celebration for their beloved parents or grandparents.
 There may also be close friends or family members (such as the original maid of honor and best man) who would be happy to do the honors for the renewal.